rurban/libu8ident/README.md

     `Other_ID_Start`, -`Pattern_Syntax`, -`Pattern_White_Space`.
     `ID_Continue` consists of `ID_Start`, + Mn + Mc + Nd + Pc, +
     `Other_ID_Continue`, -`Pattern_Syntax`, - `Pattern_White_Space`.
-     Note that this is broken for medial positions.
+     Note that this is broken for medial positions and insecure.

   + **XID** selects the stable `XID_Start` and `XID_Continue`
     properties, which ensure that `isIdentifer(string)` then
     `isIdentifier(NFKx(string))` (_removing the NFKC quirks_).
-    Note that this is broken for medial positions.
+    Note that this is broken for medial positions and insecure.

   + **C11** selects the AltID range from the C11 standard, which is highly insecure.